phmartinsnetto/wordle-recreation/README.md

 Bellow there are the character's slots for all the words, already in display and in blank.
 I think I'll do them using <label> tags.
 And finally we have a keyboard, qwerty letters, Backspace and Enter buttons.
 So I'll think it's <button> tags for those.
 I structured that in a .html file and that'll be "root\index.html", the file to be initially loaded and make the game show up in the browser.

+ ------------------------------------           3) Step Three: Words Data             ------------------------------------------------

+The basic component the game seems to be a list of English words, but we're only interested in words of 5 characters in length.
+And we won't include names in the list, as I believe they aren't included in the original game.
+This task may be organized this way:
+    1) Downloading a complete list of English words.
+    2) Filter for the 5 characters words online.
+    3) Download a complete list of English names of people and places.
+    4) Remove from our list all the words that match with an existing name.
+    5) Offer this list in a format that can be used by our Javascript program.
+So I believe a .JSON file would be the choice.

+We could call these our Data Acquisition and Data Cleaning tasks, and they'll be executed in Python, using the Pandas library.

+For the Data Acquisition, I've chosen the 12dict word data in their "2of12inf" list(http://wordlist.aspell.net/12dicts-readme/#2of12inf), which doesn't include names, if I understood correctly.
+So steps 3) and 4) won't be necessary.